Overnight Delivery: Production

-In November 1993, Joe Roth's Caravan Pictures bought the spec script by Marc Sedaka for $125,000 against $300,000 beating out a bid by Fox.
+In November 1993, Joe Roth's Caravan Pictures bought the spec script by Marc Sedaka for $125,000 against $300,000 beating out a bid by 20th Century Fox.

-The film was written by Marc Sedaka, Steven Bloom.
+The film was written by Marc Sedaka and Steven Bloom.
 Kevin Smith worked on an early draft of the script, in what he called an uncredited rewrite.
 The film was directed by Jason Bloom; this was his second film, his first being Bio-Dome.
 The producers include Roger Birbaum and Bradley Tenkel, and the production companies are the MPCA and Caravan Pictures.
 The film cost $10 million to produce and an extra $10 million was spent on advertising.
 The film lasts approximately 87 minutes.

 Joey Lauren Adams was considered for the part of Ivy, and was going to skip out on her role in Chasing Amy, but she lost the part to Reese Witherspoon.

 The entire film was shot in the Twin Cities of Minnesota.
 Exterior scenes were filmed in Minneapolis, Saint Paul and rural Minnesota.
-The film included landmarks such as Ground Zero nightclub, used as the strip club, Minneapolis convention center as the airport, the Stillwater Lift Bridge, and University of St. Thomas as The University of Memphis.
+The film included landmarks such as Ground Zero nightclub, used as the strip club, Minneapolis Convention Center as the airport, the Stillwater Lift Bridge, and University of St. Thomas as The University of Memphis.
 The Embassy Suites Bloomington West was used as The University of Memphis dormitory.

 Reception

 On Rotten Tomatoes the film has an approval rating of 43%, based on reviews from 7 critics, with an average of 4.90 out of 10.

 Neal Justin, from the Star Tribune, gave a negative view of the film.
-"In what should have been a good film produced in Minnesota," Neal says, "Overnight Delivery gets lost in a unworthy script."
-He states that all the right elements were present and puts blame on bad writing and inexperienced production.
+"In what should have been a good film produced in Minnesota," Neal says, "Overnight Delivery gets lost in an unworthy script."
+He states that all the right elements were present and puts [the] blame on bad writing and inexperienced production.
 When talking about the potentially rising stars at the time, Rudd and Witherspoon, he says, "Unfortunately, they're not yet strong enough in Overnight Delivery (two stars out of five stars) to overcome predictable unimaginative writing."
 Entertainment Weekly was positive about the actor's performances but criticized the script, saying "their comedic charm is subverted by a script that too often aims for cheap laughs" and gave it a grade C−.
 Nathan Rabin of The A.V.
 Club wrote that while the two lead actors had done good work elsewhere they were "atrocious" in this film, "He's irritatingly smarmy, she's abrasively sassy, and together they're insufferable."
-Rabin concluded "this should be avoided by all".
+Rabin concluded, "This should be avoided by all".

 Rebecca Murray, writing for About.com, disagreed and gave Overnight Delivery a more positive review.
 She stated that the movie did not receive the attention it deserved by going straight to video, and it should have been given a better shot.
-"I actually laughed out loud at parts of Overnight Delivery and wish it had been given a better shot at theatrical run."
+"I actually laughed out loud at parts of Overnight Delivery and wish it had been given a better shot at [the] theatrical run."